SEATTLE — Mariners closer Fernando Rodney is heading to the All-Star Game and, yes, he’s planning to pack his quiver.

 Price will make the trip to Minneapolis, but he was replaced because he is pitching Sunday for the Rays.

-Rodney said, “He gave me a break.”
+Rodney noted, “He gave me a break.”

-Hernandez: Start would be ‘an honor’
+Hernandez: Start would be `an honor’

 Hernandez looms as a strong candidate to start the All-Star Game after closing out his pre-break work Friday with another strong performance in a 3-2 victory over Oakland.